Fall parties and holidays are extra special with a rich and creamy homemade Brown Sugar Pumpkin Cheesecake. Packed with seasonal flavor in every bite!

 For the Filling

-- Cover the cheesecake in the pan and chill for at least 4 hours in the refrigerator.
+- Turn off the oven, open oven door and let cheesecake rest for 30 minutes in the oven as it cools.
+Remove from the oven.
+Cover the cheesecake in the pan and chill for at least 4 hours in the refrigerator.

 - Pour the cream into a medium bowl.
-With the beater on medium-high, whip the cream until the cream starts to thicken.
-Add the sugar and vanilla and continue beating until soft peaks form.
-The whipped cream should be billowy.
+With the beater on medium-high, whip the cream until it starts to thicken.
+Add sugar and vanilla and continue beating until soft peaks form.
 Set aside.